ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    It can take a few minutes for the autoscaler to make adjustments.
    {: note}

 That's it!
-You now have a highly available and automatically scaled front-end Node.js application. {{site.data.keyword.openshiftshort}} is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.
+You now have a highly available and automatically scaled front-end Node.js application. {{site.data.keyword.redhat_openshift_notm}} is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.

 ### Autoscaling from the command line
 {: #openshift-microservices-20}